drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/03.products/01.introduction/docs.md

 !
 We need help filling out this section!
 Feel free to follow the *edit this page* link and contribute.

+!!!
 High level overview explaining products & variations.
 How attributes interact.
-Setup flow
+Overview of proper way to setup product structure, then link to that doc.

-Product attributes - Before creating products, you need to create some attributes that you will use to differentiate your products.
+Before creating products, you need to create some attributes that you will use to differentiate your products.
 [Read here to learn about how to create, edit, and making some attributes optional](../02.configure-product-attributes)

-Products - Finally, you can create products!
+Finally, you can create products!
 [Follow the directions in this section on the most common use cases.](../04.create-a-product)